 d.
 Operation Of Military Small Craft.
-An applicant who has operated small craft while su

 An applicant who has operated small craft while serving in the Armed Forces shall be credited for such service upon documentary evidence that operation of small craft was the applicant's primary duty during the period stated.